 I started this site after realizing that my online and digital life needed to be cleaned up.
 My password manager showed that I had over a thousand records.
-That’s a ridiculously large threat or attack surface.
-This is the sum of all the points where a hacker can gain access to your data.
+That’s a considerable threat or attack surface.
+This is the sum of all the points where a hacker can access your data.

 The larger the attack surface, the less secure you are.

-This 2015 article from Dashlane estimated that by 2020, the average Internet user will have 207 online accounts.
-They estimated that our lists of accounts will grow at a 14% rate which means your list will double every five years.
+This 2015 article from Dashlane estimated that by 2020, the average Internet user would have 207 online accounts.
+They estimated that our lists of accounts would grow at a 14% rate which means your list will double every five years.

 The letter ‘E’ is for ‘Eliminate’.
 We need to go through all your logins and eliminate unused accounts.
-Once a year, take a brief scroll through your password manager find accounts that you can close and then delete from your password vault?
+Once a year, scroll through your password manager to find accounts you can close and then delete from your password vault?

-I just logged into our vault which lists 287 records.
-This is far better than the more than 1K with which we started. …I wonder if we need this login for registering our LG washing machine?… 😕
+I just logged into our vault, which lists 287 records.
+This is far better than the more than 1K we started. …I wonder if we need this login for registering our LG washing machine?… 😕

 Software developers are already experimenting with and implementing alternatives to the out-date password concept.

 We’re seeing increased use of identity providers like Google or Facebook login buttons.
-Some sites are like Slack are encouraging the use of passwordless authentication which they call a “magic link”.
+Some sites like Slack encourage the use of passwordless authentication, which they call a “magic link”.

 On the cutting edge, some European governments and banks are encouraging users to opt into using hardware keys.
 For example, customers scan an on-screen QR code with a service-specific smartphone app to log in and complete transactions.

-We’re transacting and communicating more online than ever before and the trend is going to continue as we move more of our lives into the cloud proliferating the number of accounts we have to maintain.
-Until alternatives become mainstream, we need to focus on strong password best practices.
+We’re transacting and communicating more online than ever before, and the trend will continue as we move more of our lives into the cloud, increasing the number of accounts we have to maintain.
+Until alternatives become mainstream, we must focus on solid password best practices.
 Your next step is to turn on Two Factor Authentication.

 What is the best app for storing passwords?
 The best app for storing passwords is Bitwarden.
-It’s open-source, convenient, free-of-charge, and you can control the data.
+It’s open-source, convenient, free of charge, and you can control the data.
 If you prefer to pay a company to be responsible, use RoboForm.
-Ultimately, pick an app you’ll stick with using to properly store unique, long, random passwords.
+Ultimately, pick an app you’ll stick with using to store unique, long, random passwords properly.

 How can I teach kids about passwords?
 The best way to teach kids about passwords is to make it engaging in the form of a story.
 Below are two worksheets I used on Bring-Your-Parent-To-School Day.
 I tailored it for 4th and 5th graders.
 I walked the kids through the worksheet using a fictional tale and gave them invisible ink pens I bought on Amazon.